devm1023/ML_project/_posts/2017-09-08-data-preprocessing-in-machine-learning.markdown

 title:  "Data preprocessing in Machine Learning"
 date: 2017-09-08
 ---
 Data preprocessing is an important step of solving every machine learning problem.
 Most of the datasets used with Machine Learning problems need to be processed / cleaned / transformed so that a Machine Learning algorithm can be trained on it.
-Most commonly used preprocessing techniques are very few like - missing value imputation, encoding categorical variables, Scaling, etc. These techniques are easy to understand.
+Most commonly used preprocessing techniques are very few like - missing value imputation, encoding categorical variables, scaling, etc. These techniques are easy to understand.
 But when we actually deal with the data, things often get clunky.
 Every dataset is different and poses unique challenges.

 In this post, I'm not explaining preprocessing techniques, but sharing a few tips based on my experiences.